-In order to do this you need to choose a minimum of 3 competitors’ titles so that AI can make its own recommendations.
+To do this you need to choose a minimum of 3 competitors’ titles so that AI can make its recommendations.

-Once you select titles you like, SEOwind will provide you with minimum 5 titles to choose from.
+Once you select titles you like, SEOwind will provide you with the minimum of 5 titles to choose from.

 If you don’t like any of the titles, you can generate new ones.